troyblank/mass-reminder/README.md

     sudo crontab -e

-And add the following to run the check everyday at 10:30am
+And add the following to run the check everyday at 10:30am (where "/home/troy/task/mass-reminder" is the location of your mass reminder app)

     0 0 * * 0 /usr/sbin/ntpdate -s time.nist.gov
-    30 10 * * * /usr/sbin/node /home/troy/tasks/mass-reminder/app/scripts.js
+    30 10 * * * /usr/bin/node /home/troy/tasks/mass-reminder/app/scripts.js

 ##Calender Options